Strilanc/Strilanc.github.io/_posts/2020-04-01-factoring-record.md

 This was done by exploiting special structure in the number 143 to precompile the quantum part of the factoring problem down into something smaller and easier to manage.
 Then, in 2014, another huge breakthrough was made.
 There were numbers larger than 143 whose factoring problem precompiled down into the *same quantum part as 143's factoring problem*.
-It turned out that 2012 factoring of 143 was *actually* the 2012 factoring of 56153!
+It turned out that the 2012 factoring of 143 was *actually* the 2012 factoring of 56153!
 Truly amazing.

 I have to apologize for so quickly glossing over the rich history here.